-5.3 Wind Comfort Conditions - Surrounding Area Beyond the Subject Site
+5.3 Wind Comfort Conditions - Surrounding Area

-Wind conditions over surrounding sidewalks beyond the development site, as well as at nearby primary building entrances, will be acceptable for their intended pedestrian uses during each seasonal period upon the introduction of the subject site.
+Wind conditions over surrounding sidewalks beyond the subject site, as well as at nearby primary building entrances, will be acceptable for their intended pedestrian uses during each seasonal period upon the introduction of the subject site.
 Pedestrian wind comfort and safety have been quantified for the specific configuration of existing and foreseeable construction around the study site.
 Future changes (i.e., construction or demolition) of these surroundings may cause changes to the wind effects in two ways, namely: (i) changes beyond the immediate vicinity of the site would alter the wind profile approaching the site; and (ii) development in proximity to the site would cause changes to local flow patterns.
-More specifically, development in urban centers generally creates reduction in the mean wind and localized increases in the gustiness of the wind.
+In general, development in urban centers creates reduction in the mean wind speeds and localized increases in the gustiness of the wind.

-6. SUMMARY
+6. SUMMARY OF RESULTS

-A complete summary of the predicted wind comfort and safety conditions at grade level and within the amenity terraces is provided in Section 5 of this report and illustrated in Figures 3A-4D, as well as Figure 5 (following the main text).
+A complete summary of the predicted wind comfort and safety conditions is provided in Section 5 and illustrated in Figures 3A-5B.
 Based on computer simulations using the CFD technique, meteorological data analysis of the Ottawa wind climate, City of Ottawa wind comfort and safety criteria, and experience with similar developments in Ottawa, we conclude the following:

-- 1) Wind conditions around the subject site at grade level, including along Scott Street, along Ashton Avenue, at all building access points, and throughout all landscaped areas on-site, will be acceptable for their intended uses throughout the year. - 2) Wind conditions within the common amenity terraces at Level 7 will be suitable for a mix of sitting and standing during the summer.
-Mitigation will be required to provide sitting conditions at least 80% of the time during the typical use period.
-A formal wind comfort mitigation strategy will be confirmed during detailed design development, which may include raised perimeter guards and/or local wind barriers inboard of the perimeter. - 3) Within the context of typical weather patterns, which exclude anomalous localized storm events such as tornadoes and downbursts, no areas surrounding the subject site at grade level or within the common amenity areas were found to experience conditions that are considered dangerous.
+- 1) All grade-level areas within and surrounding the subject site will be acceptable for the intended pedestrian uses throughout the year.
+Specifically, wind conditions over surrounding sidewalks, building access points, outdoor amenity areas, driveways, within Pindigen Park, and within the proposed future park to the south of the subject site, are considered acceptable for the intended pedestrian uses throughout the year. - 2) Conditions within the common amenity areas serving Towers 1 and 2 at Level 6 will be suitable for a mix of sitting and standing during the typical use period.
+Depending on the programing of the terraces, local wind barriers inboard of the perimeter would be expected to create comfortable conditions during the typical use period.
+Mitigation may take the form of glass architectural wind screens and/or coniferous trees planted in a dense arrangement and positioned to protect designated seating areas.
+A mitigation strategy for the terrace can be confirmed during detailed design development. - 3) Within the context of typical weather patterns, which exclude anomalous localized storm events such as tornadoes and downbursts, no pedestrian areas surrounding the subject site at grade level or within the common amenity terraces were found to experience conditions that could be considered uncomfortable or dangerous.